Meng Ding Huang Ya (Yellow Buds)

 The climate also allows for an unusually long nine month harvest season.
 Meng Ding tea is picked earlier than any other tea region.
 In early March (some years as early as February), pickers will go to the fields to pick evenly sized, plump, and healthy tea buds.
 10,000 tea buds weighs about 500 grams, meaning it takes about 45,000-50,000 fresh tea buds to make 500 grams of dry leaves.

 The slow preparation and complex process helps develop a unique fragrance and a natural floral aroma.
-It is ideal for tea drinkers who like green tea for its nutrition and light flavor, but want to avoid stomach upset that can occur after drinking green tea.
+In fact, yellow teas are ideal for tea drinkers who like green tea for its nutrition and light flavor, but want to avoid stomach upset that can occur after drinking green tea.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.